aghaynes/SCTO/DM/secuTrial/recipes/beginner_howto/README.md

 Item).
 Visit plans are a collection of forms that need to be filled over the course of the clinical trial.
 Data entry is possible in the DataCapture module.

-####  Providing a pdf of the CRF

-In some cases you may be asked to supply the CRF (for instance by the regulatory staff).
-To do this you can click ”Download dossier” in the FormBuilder.
-This will supply you with a zip archive.
-Open this archive and display content.html (in pages) in a web browser.
-In the web browser display click ”Print” (top right) and ”Print to File”.

 <a name="datacapture" />

 # DataCapture